 Is it too early to consider hospice?

-Hospice care is palliative*, not curative in goals and treatments.
-Referrals are usually made when a life-limiting condition is believed to be advancing, when medical intervention has reached its maximum benefit, and when you or your representative decide to focus on maintaining comfort and symptom management at home rather than in the hospital.
-We don’t seek to prolong life beyond its natural course, nor does our involvement hasten death in any way.
+Hospice care is palliative and not curative in its goals and treatments.
+Referrals are usually made when a life limiting disease is believe to be advancing, when aggressive medical intervention has reached its maximum benefit, and when you or your family decide to focus on maintain your comfort and manage your symptoms.
+We do not seek to prolong life beyond its natural course, nor do we hasten death in any way.

 What types of care does Hospice provide?